Mateoferrnandez/GeneracionElectricaColombia/README.md

-# Análisis y Pronóstico de la Generación Eléctrica en el Sistema Interconectado Nacional (SIN) de Colombia
+# Analysis and Forecast of Electricity Generation in Colombia's National Interconnected System (SIN)

-## Descripción
+## Description

-Este proyecto se centra en el análisis y pronóstico de la generación eléctrica en el Sistema Interconectado Nacional (SIN) de Colombia.
-A través de web scraping, manipulación de datos y varios métodos analíticos, se busca comprender las tendencias y relaciones en la generación eléctrica.
-Este proyecto utiliza pandas, scikit-learn para modelos de regresión lineal y numpy para operaciones numéricas.
-Además, se ha creado un dashboard en Power BI para visualizar los hallazgos de manera efectiva.
+This project focuses on the analysis and forecast of electricity generation in Colombia's National Interconnected System (SIN).
+Through web scraping, data manipulation, and various analytical methods, the aim is to understand trends and relationships in electricity generation.
+This project utilizes pandas, scikit-learn for linear regression models, and numpy for numerical operations.
+Additionally, a Power BI dashboard has been created to effectively visualize the findings.

-## Herramientas y Tecnologías
+## Tools and Technologies

-- **Web Scraping**: Para recopilar datos de una fuente en linea
+- **Web Scraping**: To gather data from an online source.
-- **Pandas**: Para manipulación y análisis de datos.
+- **Pandas**: For data manipulation and analysis.
-- **Scikit-learn**: Para construir y evaluar modelos de regresión lineal.
+- **Scikit-learn**: For building and evaluating linear regression models.
-- **Numpy**: Para operaciones numéricas.
+- **Numpy**: For numerical operations.
-- **Power BI**: Para crear visualizaciones interactivas.
+- **Power BI**: For creating interactive visualizations.

-## Estructura del Proyecto
+## Project Structure

-- `notebooks/`: Contiene el Jupyter Notebook con el análisis detallado.
+- `notebooks/`: Contains the Jupyter Notebook with detailed analysis.
-- `data/`: Directorio para los archivos de datos en bruto y procesados.
+- `data/`: Directory for raw and processed data files.
-- `dashboard/`: Contiene los archivos del dashboard de Power BI
+- `dashboard/`: Contains files for the Power BI dashboard.
--  `Webscraping`: Contiene el codigo y archivo csv con la tabla obtenida
+- `Webscraping/`: Contains the code and CSV file with the obtained table.

-## Cómo Ver el Proyecto
+## How to View the Project

-- **Jupyter Notebook**: Abre el notebook en el directorio `notebooks/` para ver el análisis detallado y las conclusiones.
+- **Jupyter Notebook**: Open the notebook in the `notebooks/` directory to view detailed analysis and conclusions.
-- **Dashboard de Power BI**: El dashboard puede verse en línea en Deepnote.
-[Ver Dashboard en Deepnote](https://deepnote.com/your-dashboard-link)
+- **Power BI Dashboard**: The dashboard can be viewed online on Deepnote.
+[View Dashboard on Deepnote](https://deepnote.com/your-dashboard-link)